 Engagement in the work of Kaduna State Government lies at the heart of a Kashim Ibrahim Fellowship.
 Work assignments can offer unparalleled experience working with senior administration officials on ever changing issues and challenges.
 Fellows will spend a year as full-time, paid assistants to senior Government House Staff, Cabinet members and other top-ranking government officials in State Departments and Agencies.

 - Job Assignments: Fellows responsibilities would range from supporting public service delivery, interagency meetings and designing and implementing state government policies, to drafting speeches for government principals to representing their agencies outside Kaduna State.
 Fellows’ assignments demand a capacity for quick learning and a willingness to work hard, often on issues outside of their area of expertise.
+Job assignments are made at the commencement of the Programme during “Placement Week”.

 - Remuneration: Fellows will receive salary and benefits equivalent to that of a Special Assistant to the Governor from the Ministry, Department or Agency for which they work.
 Kashim Ibrahim Fellows cannot receive compensation from any other source during their year of government service.
 Additionally, accommodation will be provided throughout the course of the programme.